Skip to main content

 • Upload a file.

-Now, it is no longer necessary to “ask for control” when opening or closing your tab(s), unless you choose to set up your company settings to not allow this.
+You do not need to “ask for control” when opening or closing your tab(s), unless you choose to set up your company settings to not allow this.
 This makes collaborations much faster and smoother.

-This means that multiple participants can now each log into their private accounts (email for example) in the tabs opened (and hence owned) by them in the same session.
+This means that multiple participants can each log into their private accounts (email for example) in the tabs opened (and hence owned) by them in the same session.
 Screens can be shared by multiple participants simultaneously in their individual tabs and easily switched between them.

 Not just this, but whenever your tab becomes active, you are in control of it immediately.
 Only with your permission can anyone interact with your tab(s).